-Value of Value of Suboption-2 Suboption-1 Valid IP - DHCP Server is Responding Valid IP - DHCP is NOT Responding 255.255.255.255 MTA MUST select the OFFERs according to the logic of RFC 2131.
-Value in the sub-option-2 MUST be ignored MTA MUST select the OFFERs according to the logic of RFC 2131.
-Value in the sub- option-2 MUST be ignored 0.0.0.0 MTA MUST stop all provisioning attempts as well as all other activities.
-MTA MUST stop all provisioning attempts as well as all other activities.
-Valid IP - DHCP Server is Responding MTA MUST accept DHCP OFFERs coming only from the IP Address in the suboption-1.
+Suboption 1 Suboption 2 Valid IP - Available Valid IP - Unavailable Valid IP - Available MTA MUST accept DHCP OFFERs coming only from the IP Address in the suboption-1.
 MTA MUST accept DHCP OFFERs coming only from the IP Address in the suboption-1.
-Valid IP - DHCP is NOT responding MTA MUST try exponentially at least three times before accepting the DHCP OFFER coming from the DHCP Server pointed out by Sub-option-2.
+Valid IP - Unavailable MTA MUST try exponentially at least three times before accepting the DHCP OFFER coming from the DHCP Server pointed out by Sub-option-2.
 MTA MUST return to MTA-1 step.
+255.255.255.255 MUST select the OFFERs according to the logic of RFC 2131.
+Value in the sub-option-2 MUST be ignored MTA MUST select the OFFERs according to the logic of RFC2131.
+Value in the sub-option-2 MUST be ignored.
+0.0.0.0 MTA MUST stop all provisioning attempts as well as all other activities.
+MTA MUST stop all provisioning attempts as well as all other activities.